Topic: In this article we answer the most frequently asked questions related to custom shop integrations using Sendcloud APIs.

 This is subject to change at the discretion of Sendcloud.

-I want to create labels immediately when I create a parcel via the API.
+I want to create labels immediately when I create a shipment via the API.
 How can I do that?

 How can I maintain idempotency for orders/shipments that I import or create in Sendcloud?

-Can I use shipping rules when creating parcels via the API?
+Can I use shipping rules when creating shipments via the API?

 Can I test the API without being charged for labels I create?

-Please note that it's not possible to use this method to test return label creation.
-To test return shipping labels, use a shipping method which supports cancellation requests from Sendcloud and cancelthe label before 23:59 on the day of creation.
-See our documentationon test labels for more information.
+Please note that it's not possible to use this shipping option to test return label creation.
+To test return shipping labels, use a shipping option which supports cancellation requests from Sendcloud and cancel the label before 23:59 on the day of creation.
+See our documentation on test labels for more information.

 I'm receiving the error message “User is not allowed to announce”.
 What's going wrong?